The Rules For WEEE

 For all organisations who are planning to dispose or arrange for a company to remove their redundant equipment that was purchased prior to 15th August 2005 will need to arrange and fund the legal and correct removal of the equipment by ensuring that they comply with all current laws relating to collection of IT and Electrical Equipment.

-After 1st July 2007 when producer responsibility comes into force any new purchase of IT or Electrical equipment will at the end of its life be the responsibility of the Producer to arrange for the collection and disposal.
+Any new purchase of IT or Electrical equipment will at the end of its life be the responsibility of the Producer to arrange for the collection and disposal.
 However companies wishing to reduce their costs of purchase should be able to negotiate a discount on the cost of purchase if they are willing to take on the responsibility of disposing of the equipment in accordance with the WEEE Directive at end of life.

 For more information on the WEEE Directive from the Environment Agency please use the link below.